AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 int NumberOfUsers = messages.Value.Count;
 ```

+Note that this will use, under the hood, the scopes **["https://graph.microsoft.com/.default"]** which means all the pre-authorized scopes.
+You don't need
+to specify these scopes, as this is the only possible when calling a Microsof Graph API requiring app permissions.

 #### WithAuthenticationScheme() in ASP.NET Core applications.

 If you are using Microsoft.Identity.Web.MicrosoftGraph in an ASP.NET Core application, you can specify the authentication scheme
-to use by calling WithAuthenticationScheme().
+to use by calling `WithAuthenticationScheme()`.

 ```csharp
 var messages = await _graphServiceClient.Users